aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/loadingstreambehavior/_index.md

 ---
 title: LoadingStreamBehavior
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- The java.io.InputStream passed to a method is considered as a Binary Large Object BLOB see description.
+description:  The java.io.InputStream passed to a method is considered as a Binary Large Object BLOB see description.
 type: docs
 weight: 290